bag3318/Madagascar-Website/README.md

 1. click the green clone or download button
 2. then click download
 3. extrac the .zip file
+	a. double click on the zip file (or single click if in the downloads folder on the dock)
+	b. if the computer asks what program you want to open the .zip file with, choose archive utility
+	c. the files will then be extracted
 4. see how to execute below

 ## How to Execute